Understanding the Impact onr Recycling Systems

 Lower Material Quality

-Contaminants can degrade the quality of recycled materials, limiting their usability in new products.
+Contaminants degrade the overall purity of collected materials, limiting their usability in circular manufacturing and reducing their market value.

 Reduce Efficiency